(This is the Lesson Plan 2 for Shana Brown (Yakama)’s curriculum, “A Thousand Celilos: Tribal Place Names along the Lewis and Clark Trail.”)

-- Throughout the telling and studying of the story, use the handouts for Episode 2 as launching points and formative assessments of reading comprehension.
+- Throughout the telling and studying of the story, use the handouts for Lesson Plan 2 as launching points and formative assessments of reading comprehension.

-- View select slides of the Celilo Falls PowerPoint located in Episode 1 materials so that students understand the practice of dipnet fishing and other Wy’am references and customs (talking points are in the presenter’s notes).
+- View select slides of the Celilo Falls PowerPoint located in Lesson Plan 1 materials so that students understand the practice of dipnet fishing and other Wy’am references and customs (talking points are in the presenter’s notes).

 - View Oregon Historical Society and YouTube videos on Washington State’s “Since Time Immemorial: Tribal Sovereignty in Washington State” website: Click the “Celilo” tab for access.